frankthetank91/CS6741_Replication/README.md

   - The two pathways mentioned above were trained jointly to match the latent space of the pathway 1. with the latent space of pathway 2.
 (Normal distribution)

+3. Briefings on the Result

+ 1. From the paper, the purpose of this project is to replicate the result in Table 1.

+ APE : Average Positional Error
+       This metric is to measure the euclidean distance between each joint (3D coordinate) AVE : Average Variance Error
+       This metric is to measure the variance between generated samples